sorayav/sorayav/README.md

 ---

 #### Currently:
- 🚀 Working with Javascript (React, Next), SCSS and GraphQL.
+ 🚀 Working with Javascript (React, Next), SCSS and GraphQL / Apollo.
+Deploying with Gitlab.

-🌱 Learning and exploring Node, bot creation, TensorFlow.js.
+🌱 Learning and exploring Node, bot creation, GSAP...

 ---

-#### Some of my projects:
+#### Some of my projects (to be updated!):

 - ✺ [Paint my screen](https://github.com/sorayav/paint-my-screen): Speech recognition web app that changes background color with the one said 💬.
 - ✺ [Rick & Morty app](https://github.com/sorayav/modulo-3-evaluacion-final-sorayav): a responsive web application developed with React (and React Router), external API integration and out of this world 👾 UI.